zishanyusuf/blog/_posts/2018-12-27-apply-datatable-r.md

 Have you run the code yet?
 Come on run it and see it's results.
 I am not going to show you the results here.

 Let's move on.
-What about definding some user defined function within column and rows operations of data.table.
-Well...here you go.
+What about specifying some user defined function while doing COLUMNS and ROWS wise operations in data.table.
+Well...let's do it.

 Powered by [Jekyll](http://jekyllrb.com) and tutored by Hank Quinlan, Thank You!!
 It actually is a lot easier than I thought it was going to be.